Onemind-Services-LLC/cloudmydc-docs/docs/wordpress-as-a-service/wordpress-dashboard/WordPress Dashboard Overview.md

 ## Account Settings

-In the top-right corner of the dashboard, you can find a menu for managing your CloudMyDc Application Platform for WordPress account.
+In the top-right corner of the dashboard, you can find a menu for managing your CloudMyDC Application Platform for WordPress account.

 1. The first part is informational.
 It shows the account email address and balance (can be manually refreshed if needed).